Israeli cuisine: Confections, sweets and snack foods

 Baklava is a nut-filled phyllo pastry sweetened with syrup served at celebrations in Jewish communities who originated in the Middle East.
 It is also often served in restaurants as dessert, along with small cups of Turkish coffee.

 Kadaif is a pastry made from long thin noodle threads filled with walnuts or pistachios and sweetened with syrup; it is served alongside baklava.

 Halva is a sweet, made from tehina and sugar, and is popular in Israel.
 It is used to make original desserts like halva parfait.

 Ma'amoul are small shortbread pastries filled with dates, pistachios or walnuts (or occasionally almonds, figs, or other fillings).

 Ozne Haman is a sweet yeast dough filled with crushed nuts, raisins, dried apricots, dates, halva or strawberry jam then oven baked, a specialty of Purim.
 The triangular shape may have been influenced by old illustrations of Haman, in which he wore a three-cornered hat.

 Sunflower seeds, called garinim (literally, seeds), are eaten everywhere, on outings, at stadiums and at home, usually purchased unshelled and are cracked open with the teeth.
 They can be bought freshly roasted from shops and market stalls that specialize in nuts and seeds as well as packaged in supermarkets, along with the also well-liked pumpkin and watermelon seeds, pistachios, and sugar-coated peanuts.

 Bamba is a soft, peanut-flavored snack food that is a favorite of children, and Bissli is a crunchy snack made of deep-fried dry pasta, sold in various flavors, including BBQ, pizza, falafel and onion.

-Malabi is a creamy pudding originating from Turkey prepared with milk or almond milk (for a kosher version) and cornstarch.
+Malabi is a creamy pudding originating from Turkey prepared with milk or almond milk (for a pareve version) and cornstarch.

 It is sold as a street food from carts or stalls, in disposable cups with thick sweet syrup and various crunchy toppings such as chopped pistachios or coconut.
 Its popularity has resulted in supermarkets selling it in plastic packages and restaurants serving richer and more sophisticated versions using various toppings and garnishes such as berries and fruit.
 Sahlab is a similar dessert made from the powdered tubers of orchids and milk.

 Watermelon with feta cheese salad is a popular dessert, sometimes mint is added to the salad.

 Krembo is a chocolate-coated marshmallow treat sold only in the winter, and is a very popular alternative to ice cream.
 It comes wrapped in colorful aluminum foil, and consists of a round biscuit base covered with a dollop of marshmallow cream coated in chocolate.

 Milky is a popular dairy pudding that comes in chocolate, vanilla and mocha flavors with a layer of whipped cream on top.